Mohammad Ghadir

-Mohammed Ghadir (محمد غدير, מוחמד גדיר; born 21 January 1991) is an Israeli professional footballer who plays for Hapoel Hadera.
+Mohammed Ghadir (محمد غدير, מוחמד גדיר; born 21 January 1991) is a retired Israeli professional footballer.

 Club career

 Maccabi Haifa

 After progressing through the youth ranks of Maccabi Haifa, Ghadir made his first team debut for Haifa on 31 May 2008 against F.C.
 Ashdod, playing 88 minutes in Haifa's 2–0 loss.
 Ghadir scored his first club goal against Hapoel Petah Tikva on 22 November by opening the scoring in Haifa's 4–1 win.
 Ghadir played in the UEFA Champions League with Maccabi Haifa during the 2009–10 season.

 International career

 A promising junior, Ghadir is a member of the Israel under-21 team after playing through the under-17 and under-19 ranks of the national team.
 He made his debut for the Israel under-21 team on 19 November 2008 against the Serbia under-21 team at Ramat Gan Stadium in his side's 3–2 loss.
 Ghadir scored in the game, just minutes after coming on as a substitute after half-time.